What Does Non-Ionizing Mean in Terahertz Devices?

 Terahertz Devices and Heat

-A device does not need to be ionizing to cause discomfort, irritation, or burns if it produces excessive heat or is used incorrectly.
+A device does not need to produce ionizing radiation to create discomfort, irritation, or burns if excessive heat is generated or the product is used incorrectly.

 • painful heat